-RNZAF Ohakea (from the Maori "place of the birds") is one of three Bases operated by the Royal New Zealand Air Force and is home to the CT4 Airtrainers of the Pilot Training Squadron and the Central Flying School, The Beech B200 King Airs of 42 Squadron, the Iroquois helicopters of 3 Squadron and the A109 and NH90 helicopters of the Helicopter Transition Unit.

-The flying at Ohakea is controlled by 488 Wing and the base also is home to a number of technical support and trade related departments.
+RNZAF Ohakea (from the Maori "place of the birds") is one of three Bases operated by the Royal New Zealand Air Force and is home to the Beechcraft Texan aircraft of 14 Squadron and the Central Flying School, the Beech B200 King Airs of 42 Squadron and the A109 and NH90 helicopters of the 3 Squadron.
+The base also is home to a number of technical support and trade related departments.